 For students that take prescription medication for a chronic ailment, we strongly suggest you bring enough medication to last your entire stay.
 The New Zealand government allows visitors to bring a three-month supply of some, but not all prescription medications.
 Your program manager will contact you individually with specific guidelines outlined by the New Zealand Ministry of Health.
 Each prescription medication brought to New Zealand must be accompanied by:

 It is crucial that you provide both the Arcadia domestic and New Zealand staff with all information that would help them in assisting you in an emergency.
-Information you provide will remain confidential and will only be disclosed in emergencies or where necessary for your treatment.
+The information you provide will remain confidential and will only be disclosed in emergencies or where necessary for your treatment.

 If you have any medical or psychological conditions that may require attention from a physician or psychiatrist during your stay in New Zealand, please be sure to have your physician/psychiatrist prepare a detailed summary of the condition to ensure proper treatment.
 One copy should be carried with you to New Zealand; one copy should be left with a parent or guardian.